mapbox/osm-compare/comparators/README.md

 ### major-name-modification

-Reports when `name` tag is modified for a feature having wikidata / wikipedia tag.
-Escalates when name modification > 50% and version > 10
+Reports when `name` tag is modified > 50% and version > 10 for a feature having wikidata / wikipedia tag.

 ### major_road_changed